jkarkoszka/terraform-modules/README.md

 ## Overview

 The purpose of the repository is to create set of ready to use Terraform modules.

 Basically, there are two types of modules:

 - **Low level modules** - these modules create small number of resources and provides a lot of possible configuration via variables
-- **Higher level modules** - these modules are usually some kind of aggregation of low level modules and standalone terraform resources.
+- **Higher level modules** - these modules are usually an aggregation of low level modules and standalone terraform resources.

 ### Modules
 In the repository, there are modules to create Azure Cloud resources, but also there are some cloud agnostic modules to help with creation of local environments or to create some resources on Kuberentes Clusters.
 In the future also modules for different cloud providers will be added.